-The author-count function could instead be written as procedure: create procedure author-count-proc (in title varchar(20), out a-count integer)
+The author-count function could instead be written as procedure:

+begin

+select count(author) into a-count

+from authors

+where authors.title = title

+end

-- Procedures can be invoked either from an SQL procedure or from embedded SQL, using the call statement. - E.g. from an SQL procedure declare a-count integer;
+Procedures can be invoked either from an SQL procedure or from embedded SQL, using the call statement.

+E.g. from an SQL procedure

-call author-count-proc('Database systems Concepts', a-count);
+declare a-count integer; call author-count-proc('Database systems Concepts', a-count);